Data Handling for Class 4

 = 132

-→ Bar graph: A bar chart or bar graph is a representation of the data in bar form.
+→ Bar graph: A bar graph is a visual representation of data presented in the form of bars of different lengths or heights.
 It is a useful tool for comparing items among different groups.
-The bar height indicates the quantity measured.
+Each bar is proportional to the value it represents.
 It is also known as a column graph.

 The bar graph below shows the types of supplies and the number of supplies per shopkeeper.
 The higher the bar height, the higher the number of supplies or items per student.
 The labelled bar graph is shown as: